SAREC-Lab/sUAS-UseCases/usecases/supporting/ActivateAndArm.md

    * 3.2 The RPIC reactivates the UAV's safety switch.
    * 3.3 A technician attempts to fix the root cause of the prearming failure (e.g., recalibrating the UAV)
       * 3.3.1 If the technician fixes the problem, the use case restarts from Step 1.
-      * 3.3.2 If the technicia fails to fix the problem, the UAV is removed from service.
+      * 3.3.2 If the technician fails to fix the problem, the UAV is removed from service.

 [Return to use case list](../../README.md)